maertsen/pyNotmuchFS/DESIGN.md

   - do we support a query corresponding to the top level pyNotmuchFS directory (e.g. by using special name INBOX)?
   - do we support directory creation under tag to support the creation of new tags?
   - which (subset of?) files do we allow in the backing directory for passthrough through pyNotmuchFS?
 This mostly involves auxiliary files
+  - do we support creation or alteration of queries (and their respective files) over IMAP (and if so, how?)
   - (your idea here?)